 - When you connect a new video card to your old monitor, it can result in this problem.
 The old monitors fail to support the resolution that new video cards can.

-- The optimum refresh rate and resolution don’t result in out of range error.
+- The optimum refresh rate and resolution don’t result in out-of-range errors.
 So, always set the resolution and refresh rate of your monitor to its native value.

 How To Fix Out Of Range Monitor Windows 10

-Following fixes can help you solve the out of range problem with ease:
+The following fixes can help you solve the out-of-range problem with ease: